B 018: Atmosphere

 The club is one of Beirut's most popular discothèques.
 Known for its liberal atmosphere, the club has always been popular with artists and gay and lesbian patrons.
+It is believed to be the first nightclub in Beirut where gay men were able to convene openly.
 It is often frequented by international celebrities such as, Naomi Campbell and Dee Dee Bridgewater.
 Wallpaper magazine chose B018 as one of the best clubs in the world in 2004, 2005, and 2006.

 Academic discourse

 The club was the subject of Bernard Khoury's lecture, "New Wars in Progress" that was given at the University of Michigan's, School of Art & Design in 2009.

 It was also the subject of Khoury's lecture, "Combat Architecture", for the Lebanese Club at MIT in the Massachusetts Institute of Technology.